jrex51/Dungeonmaind/README.md

 	```

 ### 4. Download the latest instance of ffmpeg (url https://www.ffmpeg.org/download.html)
-and provide it inside the project directory, the corresponding folder must be added to PATH before starting the backend.
+Add it inside the project directory, the corresponding folder must be added to PATH before starting the backend.

 ### 3. Initialize the frontend
 See the README.md file in the 'frontend' folder. (first run ```npm install```, then ```npm run dev```)